 If you are still skeptical about how FlowAlgo can help you with your trading, the site offers a nice two-week trial run for only $37.
 Once your two weeks are up, you can roll into the monthly option of $149.

 You can upgrade to the quarterly or annual plans, giving you a better monthly rate overall.
 All of FlowAlgo’s plans come with the same options and functions.
 Therefore, it’s simply a matter of how long you think you want to be locked into their site.

 All in all, it’s a reasonable price for the information that’s made available.
 But, of course, it’s up to the individual trader to know what to do with that data.
 If you sign up for the annual rate, it equals about $3.00 per day.
 And if you’re already used to paying brokerage fees or for other financial tools, this is a fairly minimal cost compared to other sites in the industry.

 Absolutely!
 There are several market scanners that investors can use that are similar to FlowAlgo.
 Some of which you may have heard of already.
 Let’s take a quick look at a couple of the more prominent competitors to FlowAlgo.

 TradeUI is a relatively new player in the field compared to the three names already mentioned.
 They’re limited in their features thus far.
-TradeUI doesn’t have access to Dark Pool data, or an established community of users.
-Although it’s recently made a Discord server.
+TradeUI doesn’t have access to Dark Pool data or an established community of users.
+However, it’s recently made a Discord server.

 So does FlowAlgo have a better user interface?
 Maybe.
 Of course, this is always going to be up to user preference.
 FlowAlgo does have a very clear dashboard and the added benefit of having voice alerts that read out unusual options activity in real-time.
 Is there enough there to set FlowAlgo apart from its competitors?